aridiosilva/TDD/README.md

 ### What is Mock?

-- In object-oriented programming, mock objects are simulated objects that mimic the behavior of real objects in controlled ways, most often as part of a software testing initiative.
+- In simple English, Mocking is make a replica or imitation of something.
+But in object-oriented programming, mock objects are simulated objects that mimic the behavior of real objects in controlled ways, most often as part of a software testing initiative.

 - A mock is something like a place holder for a real object.
 It does provide the identical interface like the mocked object.
 However, calling a mock’s method will not have any effects.
 You can do asserts on desired invocations of a mock or define behaviour when a certain method is called (for example throw an exception).